Η Αποδοχή του Ολύμπου

 He smiled down at his baby girl as he caressed lovingly her chubby cheek.
 She giggled at the feeling, making everyone awe at the wonderful sound.
 She would have to be the cutest baby they had seen in the last couple of eons.

-“You may begin giving your gifts”, he announced and sat back down on his throne, the baby girl tightly held in his arms.
+“You may begin giving your gifts”, he proclaimed and sat back down on his throne, the baby girl tightly held against his chest.

 One by one, the deities began to approach the small child in order to give to her their chosen gifts.
 They were waiting patiently in a queue for their turn as Zeus held the baby in his arms, while Demeter watched all his movements closely as she stood by his side.
 She hated to see her flower in his hands, but as of now, she didn’t have much of a choice.

-“As Goddess of Love, I have decided that she will experience the purest and deepest love of them all”, Aphrodite smiled while looking at the child.
+“As Goddess of Love, I have decided that she will experience the deepest love of them all”, Aphrodite smiled while looking at the child.

 “As Goddess of the Hunt, I give her the gift of protection.
 No animal will ever harm her”, Artemis declared loudly when her time came up.